 Directions to Kings Manor Hotel, Edinburgh

-From Edinburgh Waverly Station, take the cross rail service to Brunstane.
+From Edinburgh Waverly Station, take the cross-rail service to Brunstane.
 The trip takes just 7 minutes.
 Leave the station on the Brunstane Road South side.
-Turn left, and walk to the end of the road (about 300 metres), then turn right on to Milton Road East.
-The hotel is about 300 metres on your right.
+Turn left, and walk to the end of the road (about 300 metres), then turn right onto Milton Road East.
+The hotel is about 300 metres to your right.

 The Hotel is served by a main bus service to Edinburgh city centre, so you can leave your car safely in the car park throughout your stay.
 If driving, The Hotel is also only a couple of minutes from the Edinburgh city bypass.

 As well as being justifiably famous for its historical and cultural highlights, Edinburgh is no less blessed for those who wish to relax in the great outdoors.

 Just a few hundred yards from the hotel are the golden sands of Portobello Beach, A summer paddle, building a sandcastle and even an invigorating winter walk are always much better when accompanied by ice cream!